nim-lang/nimble/readme.markdown

 ### nimble run

-The ``run`` command can be used to build and run any binary specified in your package's ``bin`` list.
-You can pass any compilation flags you wish by specifying them before the ``run`` command, and you can specify arguments for your binary by specifying them after the ``run`` command.
+The `run` command can be used to build and run any binary specified in your package's `bin` list.
+The binary needs to be specified after any compilation flags if there are several binaries defined.
+Any flags after the binary or `--` are passed to the binary when it is run.

 ### nimble c